TkRsln/BestProfit_c-/README.md

 "start" parameter is an index to ignore previous values in array

 - scoreBuyIndex(index);
-scores the value by its rank in array and its Posible-Sales
+<br>scores the value by its rank in array and its Posible-Sales